Proportional representation: Coalitions

 The election of smaller parties gives rise to one of the principal objections to PR systems, that they almost always result in coalition governments.

 Supporters of PR see coalitions as an advantage, forcing compromise between parties to form a coalition at the centre of the political spectrum, and often when an election forces government change, some of the old coalition are in the new coalition so PR produces continuity and stability.
 Opponents counter that with many policies, compromise is not possible.
 Neither can many policies be easily positioned on the left–right spectrum (for example, the environment).
 So policies are horse-traded during coalition formation, with the consequence that voters have no way of knowing which policies will be pursued by the government they elect.
 Also, coalitions do not necessarily form at the centre, and small parties can have excessive influence, supplying a coalition with a majority only on condition that a policy or policies favoured by few voters are adopted.
-Most importantly, some say the ability of voters to vote an unpopular party out of power is curtailed.
+Some say PR curtails the ability of voters to vote an unpopular party out of power or out of a governing coalition.

-All these disadvantages, the PR opponents contend, are avoided by two-party plurality voting systems.
+PR opponents contend these problems are avoided by two-party plurality voting systems.
 Coalitions are rare; the two dominant parties necessarily compete at the centre for votes, so that governments are more reliably moderate; the strong opposition necessary for proper scrutiny of government is assured; and governments remain sensitive to public sentiment because they can be, and are, regularly voted out of power.
 However, this is not necessarily so: a two-party system can result in a "drift to extremes", hollowing out the centre, or, at least, can result in one party drifting to an extreme.
 As well, a two-party election system may operate in an oligopolistic manner, with both parties ignoring a particular viewpoint (the two parties engaging in too much compromise), or one party may verge off, having been controlled by an extreme group, so creating polarization.
 A two-party plurality system means there are many safe seats, districts where only one party has a chance to be elected.
 This often leads to polarization and low voter turnout, and sometimes opens door to foreign interference at the nomination stage.

-The opponents of PR also contend that coalition governments created under PR are less stable, and elections are more frequent.
+Some opponents of PR contend that coalition governments created under PR are less stable, and elections are more frequent.
 Italy is an often-cited example with many governments composed of many different coalition partners.
 However, Italy is unusual in that both its houses can make a government fall, whereas other countries, including many PR nations, have either just one house or have one of their two houses be the core body supporting a government.
 Italy's current parallel voting system is not PR, so Italy is not an appropriate candidate for measuring the stability of PR.
 Canada, which uses FPTP with a multi-party system, had more elections between 1945 and 2017 than PR countries such as Norway, Germany and Ireland.